Kyauktaw

 Kyauktaw (ကျောက်တော်မြို့ /my/) is a town in northern Rakhine State, in the westernmost part of Myanmar.
 The famous Mahamuni Buddha image, currently at Amarapura, was originally situated near Kyauktaw, in the ruins of the old city of Dhanyawadi.

 The town was captured by the Arakan Army around 12 February 2024 from the Tatmadaw during the Myanmar Civil War.
+It was reported that some villagers of the town attacked Tatmadaw soldiers who had swum to shore after their boats were sunk with knives.

 Location

 Kyauktaw Township is situated 65 mi from the north of Sittwe Township, the capital city of Rakhine State.
 It is located approximately between latitudes 20° 37' north and 21° 11' north and longitudes 92° 50' east and 93° 88' east from the north of Kaladan River.
 The Kispanadi Bridge is located at the entrance to Kyauktaw, traversing the Kaladan River.

 Area

 The area of Kyauktaw Township is nearly 675.55 sqmi.
 Kyauktaw is bordered by Mrauk U, around 27 mi from the east, Buthidaung, around 30 mi from the west, Ponnagyun, 45 mi from the south and Pallawa Township of Chin State, around 40 mi from the north.
 It stretches 19 mi from east to west and 35 mi from north to south.